 How can I tell if coffee has gone bad?

-You can tell if your coffee has gone bad depending on how it smells and looks.
+Depending on how it smells and looks, you can tell if your coffee has gone bad.
 If you see or smell any sign of mold, whether before or after the expiration date, don’t use any of it.
 Toss it!

 Coffee losing its full, rich aroma is another sign it is starting to degrade.
 When oils start to break down, that exquisite aroma will weaken.
 That could indicate the oils have started to go bad.